Lastovo Poklad

-The Poklad (Carnival) event held yearly on the remote Adriatic Island of Lastovo is one of the more distinctive and authentic carnival traditions celebrated in all of Croatia today.
+The Poklad (Carnival) event held yearly on the remote Adriatic Island of Lastovo is one of the more distinctive and authentic carnival traditions celebrated in Croatia.
 All the island residents participate by wearing folk costumes.
 The origins of the Lastovo carnival go back to a historical event.
-Legend has it that Catalan pirates attacked neighbouring Korčula and sent a Turkish messenger to Lastovo to tell the islanders to surrender or they would be next.
+Legend has it that Catalan pirates attacked neighbouring Korčula and sent a Turkish messenger to Lastovo to tell the islanders to surrender, or they would be next.
 The inhabitants of Lastovo did not let themselves be intimidated – instead they armed themselves and went on the attack.
 The women and children walked to Hum barefoot from Lastovo and prayed to Sv.
 Jure (St. George) for help and their prayers were answered: a storm destroyed the pirates' ships and the inhabitants of Lastovo caught the messenger.
 In order to mock him, he was taken through the village on the back of a donkey and was afterwards sentenced and burned to death.
 This event is celebrated through the Poklad every year over a period of two days just before Lent.

 The first recorded mention of the Lastovo carnival is from 16th century.
-In 1597 the Prince forbade the often riotous carnival crowd to bear arms.
+In 1483 the Prince forbade the often riotous carnival crowd to bear arms.
 Those who disobeyed his decree ran the risk of being banished from the island.